 If your telescope is not a large heavy one, the shutter motion on your camera might cause shake while using the prime focus method.
 This can result in a blurry photo.
 You can minimize this with good support for the camera or by using a cable release or remote shutter button.
 You can also lower your ISO and increase the time the shutter is open so there is a more stable recording time to overpower the time it shakes.

 The higher the magnification, the more apparent the movement of the moon will be in your photography.
 If you have a 1000mm telescope and a doubler on your camera, the moon motion could be apparent in just a few seconds.
 Experiment with exposure times to see what works best for your particular set-up.

-As discussed in the basic moon photography lesson, it is okay to underexpose the moon a bit.
+It is okay to underexpose the moon a bit.
 Even with the light lost through the telescope, the moon is so bright compared to the sky around it that the camera may overexpose the moon while it's trying to brighten the sky.